ThreadDotRun/Auriga/readme.md

 - Restart Sublime Text after installation to activate the plugin.
 - Use your keyboard shortcut to do code or text completion in the open editor window.
 - Use ctrl-` to watch output in the console.
+- The model used here can be found at https://huggingface.co/TheBloke/neural-chat-7B-v3-3-GGUF

 ## Features
 - Real-time text generation using GGUF models